Washington's 33rd legislative district

 Washington's 33rd legislative district is one of forty-nine districts in Washington for representation in the state legislature.

 It is in King County and consists of east Burien, Normandy Park, SeaTac, Des Moines and parts of Kent, Tukwila, and Renton.

-The district's legislators are state senator Karen Keiser and state representatives Tina Orwall (position 1) and Mia Gregerson (position 2), all Democrats.
+The district is represented by three Democrats: Tina Orwall (Senate), Edwin Obras (House, position 1), and Mia Gregerson (House, position 2).